2400031720/Finalproject/README.md

   # Travel Connect UI Kit

   This is a code bundle for Travel Connect UI Kit.
-The original project is available at https://www.figma.com/design/hwFobtxVGXM1s0tv3xz8jy/Travel-Connect-UI-Kit.

   ## Running the code

   Run `npm i` to install the dependencies.